FRANK - SEVEN YEARS FAKING THE MONSTER

 By his caravan, Frank had constructed a large homemade shelter of wood and corrugated plastic that rattled deafeningly in even the gentlest breeze - his Loch Ness Monster Exhibition.
 Hundreds of photographs covered the walls with autographed pictures of famous people wishing him well on his cryptozoology crusade.
 The only ones I now remember were Neil Armstrong (I saw the surface of the moon, but I really envy the things Frank has seen) and Tom Baker who’d filmed a Doctor Who story up there.
 I now wonder if these were fake or not, because most things about Frank turned out to be somewhat iffy.

 The problem was that, for over a decade, Frank had effectively been the only investigator on the loch.
 He’d become quite famous and made quite a bit of cash from his pictures, the book I’d bought and donations from his many fans.
-Now there were other, far more ‘reliable’ investigations setting up, his nose was pushed out, and experts had finally begun to look at his photos.
+Now there were other, far more ‘reliable’ investigations setting up, his nose was pushed out of the limelight, and experts had finally begun to take a look at his wealth of photos.

 All were found to be fake, and most of them very poor fakes – one was a postcard of a dinosaur that he’d cut out and crudely pasted onto a picture of the loch.
 He’d also been in talks with a London publisher and was about to bring out a second book, a sequel to the one I’d read, and when this was cancelled, he blamed his rivals at the Loch Ness phenomena Investigation Bureau, especially their leader, the very reputable Adrian Shine whom he’d openly libelled in the text.